-The four stages of your menstrual cycle
+The four phases of your menstrual cycle

 TL/DR: Your period is not synonymous with your cycle— but it happens during your menstrual cycle, which is broken down into four distinct phases: menstruation, the follicular phase, ovulation, and the luteal phase.
 Find out what happens during each stage of your menstrual cycle.